50 Cent: Blood on the Sand: Development

 Around 2007, Swordfish Studios was looking to publish a video game based on novel series Covert-One, to coincide with a TV show's release.
 However, the series got cancelled, and so was the game at the same time.
+They also considered making it into a Tom Clancy game, but it was scrapped as they didn't own the rights to Clancy's name.
 After that, Vivendi Games offered the studio to develop a sequel based on 50 Cent: Bulletproof.
 While certain parts of the Covert-One project got repurposed during its development (like cover system), Blood on the Sand was being made with a lighter tone in mind.
 The animations were done from scratch to have a more "rap" feeling to it.
 50 Cent and G-Unit occasionally visited the developers to offer some feedback.
 Every few months, Vivendi would show them a presentation of the game, named as "big release" builds.
 One of the late additions were the helicopters, due to 50 Cent's son asking for them during the build's playthrough.

 The game was officially announced by Vivendi Games subsidiary Sierra Entertainment on March 27, 2008, with no release window announced.
 Vivendi Games Mobile announced a mobile game based on the title as well, under the same name.

 Development of the game went into limbo when Vivendi Games' merger with Activision to form Activision Blizzard was finalized.
 On July 28, 2008, Activision Blizzard announced that only five Sierra titles would be published through Activision, and 50 Cent: Blood on the Sand was not one of them.
 Eventually, THQ announced they had purchased the publishing rights to the game from Activision on October 13, 2008.